Daniel 9: 24-27

 God for all eternity.

 fill the earth with Divine righteousness.
-Isaiah 9:6-7; 11:3-5; 16:5; 33:5;

 Isaiah 32:16-17; Ezekiel 17.22-24;

-Jeremiah 33:15-16; 23:5-6; Isaiah 4:2; 11:1; Zechariah 3:8; 6:12-13;
+Jeremiah 33:15-16; 23:5-6; Isaiah 4:2; 11:1;

 B. To seal up vision and prophecy:

-1. Seal up: chatham - speaks of fulfillment or completion Something
+1. Seal up: chAtham - speaks of fulfillment or completion.
+Something

 will be brought to completion by Messiah's fulfillment of Old Testament

-2. vision: chazah - specific revelation
+2. vision: chAzōn - specific revelation concerning the spiritual

-Israel as the representative of Messiah.
+purpose of Israel as the representative of Messiah and how Israel

-3. and prophet: nabhiy (not prophecy - but prophet).
+3. and prophet: nAbhiy (not prophecy - but prophet).
 This refers to the

 instrument of the vision.
 The primary subject of the prophets' ministry